Homewood, Pennsylvania

-Homewood is a borough in northern Beaver County, Pennsylvania, United States.
-The population was 104 at the 2020 census.
-It is a part of the Pittsburgh metropolitan area.
+Homewood is a borough that is located in northern Beaver County, Pennsylvania, United States.
+The population was 104 at the time of the 2020 census.

+It is part of the Pittsburgh metropolitan area.

 Geography

-Homewood is located in northern Beaver County at 40°48′50″N 80°19′47″W (40.813995, -80.329852).
+Homewood is located in northern Beaver County at 40°48′50″N 80°19′47″W (40.813995, −80.329852).
 It is entirely surrounded by the borough of Big Beaver.

 The Pennsylvania Turnpike (Interstate 76) passes through the northeast corner of the borough, with Exit 13 (Pennsylvania Route 18/Big Beaver Boulevard) located just outside the borough limits.
 PA-18 runs through the eastern edge of the borough.

 According to the United States Census Bureau, the borough has a total area of 0.44 km2, all land.

 The borough has a waterfall within the community, which was named Buttermilk Falls in the year 1870.
 The waters fall into a natural basin of solid sandstone.
 The town lends its name to the Homewood Formation, the sandstone rock layer which is exposed at Buttermilk Falls.
 The Homewood Formation is the upper member of the Pottsville Group (Wanless, 1939).

 Homewood is drained by Clarks Run, which flows into the Beaver River a short distance to the east.